pintomollo/cast/README.txt

  - Once you're happy with the current filtering, simply apply it y clicking "OK".

- - If you're following the example, then the filtering applied on the sample data should be a bit too strong (i.e. more white on the left than on the right panels).
+ - If you're following the example, then the type of data you just loaded should be changed to "luminescence", and the filtering applied on the sample data should be a bit too strong (i.e. more white on the left than on the right panels).
 So let's tune the parameters of the filters !

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 % 2.
 Editing parameters